cpjobling/eg-150-textbook/_sources/lti_systems/lti_systems_2.md

 +++ {"slideshow": {"slide_type": "slide"}}

 (lti_systems)=
-# Properties and Eigenfunctions of Continuous-Time LTI System
+# Properties and Eigenfunctions of Continuous-Time LTI Systems

 Based on Chapter 2 of {cite}`schaum`